Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Product Partition Model with Regression (PPMx)

 Let $i=1,\dots,n$ be the indices of $n$ data points.
 For the $i\th$ unit (patient, in our case), the data consists of covariates $\bX_{i}=\left(X_{i,1},\dots, X_{i,p} \right)\trans$ and response variables $\bY_{i}$.
 Let $\bX=\left\{\bX_{1},\dots, \bX_{n} \right\}$ and $\bY=\left\{ \bY_{1},\dots, \bY_{n} \right\}$ be the complete set of covariates and responses respectively.
 Let $\brhon=\left\{S_{1},\dots,S_{\knn}\right\}$ denote a partition of the $n$ units into $\knn$ subsets, where $1\leq\knn\leq n$.
 An equivalent representation of $\brhon$ introduces cluster membership indicators $c_{i}=j$ if and only if $i\in S_{j}$.
 Let $\bXs_{j}$ be the covariates corresponding to the samples in $S_{j}$.
 In the PPMx, it is believed that data points with more similar covariate values are more likely to \textit{a priori} be in the same cluster and the corresponding responses are also very similar.
 The prior consists of two functions - (i) a cohesion function denoted by $c(S_{j} \mid \alpha )\geq 0$ for $S_{j} \subset \{1, \dots , n\}$ associated with a hyper-parameter $\alpha$ discerning the prior belief of co-clustering of the elements of $S_{j}$, and (ii) a similarity function denoted by $\bg(\bXs_{j} \mid \bxi)$ and parametrized by $\bxi$, formalizing the `closeness' of the $\bX_{i}$’s in the cluster $S_{j}$ by producing larger values of $\bg(\bXs_{j} \mid \bxi)$ for $\bX_{i}$’s that are more similar.
 Using the similarity and cohesion functions, the PPMx assumes -3.5ex

--2ex \citetlatex{ppmx_missing} considered $c(S_{j}\mid \alpha)=\alpha \times (\abs{S_{j}}-1)!$, where $\alpha>0$ and $\abs{\cdot}$ being the cardinality of a set, which is identical to the induced prior on the partitions in a Chinese restaurant process \citeplatex{ferguson73}. \citetlatex{ppmx} suggested the following default choice for similarity functions -2.5ex
+A default choice for the first factor is \ech $c(S_{j}\mid \alpha)=\alpha \times (\abs{S_{j}}-1)!$, where $\alpha>0$ and $\abs{\cdot}$ being the cardinality of a set, which is identical to probability function for a random partition under the Chinese restaurant process \citeplatex{ferguson73}.
+For the second factor, \citetlatex{ppmx} suggested the following default choice for similarity functions -1.5ex

 -1ex With a conjugate sampling model and prior pair of $\boldq$ and $G_{0}$, the integral in \eqref{eq:similarityfn} is analytically available, facilitating easy computation.
 The pair is used to assess the agreement of the data points in $S_{j}$ rather than any notion of statistical modeling.